slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On lifestyle

 <!--
-> *"Television has proved that people will look at anything rather than each other."  -- Ann Landers*
-> *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
-> *"Muscle is proof of work ethic.
-Fat is proof of neglect."  -- giamacool@x*
++ naval@x -- Outgrow bosses, landlords, and roommates.
++ nikitabier@X -- The sole purpose of leisure travel after age 30 is to remind yourself that you’ve lost all childlike joy and the only thing that excites you is aggregating land and resources and watching number go up.
 > *"If you are having too much fun, too much happiness, then something must be wrong as you ’ought’ to be doing more serious stuff.
 These ideas probably come from our family and other sources.
 We are raised with these pre-conceived ideas that imprison us." -- Pook*
+> *"Muscle is proof of work ethic.
+Fat is proof of neglect."  -- giamacool@x*
+> *"Television has proved that people will look at anything rather than each other."  -- Ann Landers*
+> *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
 > *"Where you live - what city, what country - has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*

+- clutter is just a museum of shit you thought would make you happy.
+- Hit the gym.
+Avoid drama.
+Smell nice.
+Make money.
+Level up your circle.
+Talk less.
+Pray more.
+Think highly of yourself.
+- I much prefer the riches I had - anonymity, freedom, simplicity - to those they have today - technology driven constant connectedness, ultra convenient (but awful) food, instant entertainment.
+It’s the difference between a vigorous independent youth and one scheduled and managed by the predominant culture.
+I prefer the former.
+- If you’re from a poor background, entertainment is your enemy.
+That sh!t will keep you poor
 - look around, all that clutter used to be money
-- clutter is just a museum of shit you thought would make you happy.
+- never before has a generation so diligently recorded themselves accomplishing so little.
 - Owning less is better than organising more.
 Eliminate instead of organize.
+- Poor people spend to be seen.
+Wealthy people spend to be invisible.
+- Sex, sun, rest, exercise, diet, self-respect, real friends, money, gratitude, discipline, laughter, purpose, peace of mind., mental clarity, purpose, gratitude, meditation, growth, time in nature.
+- some people want a big house, a fast car and lots of money. some people want a tiny cabin in the woods away from those kinds of people.
+- watching sports is «by definition» NPC behavior
+- what’s your adrenaline type? velocidade ou fronteira do conhecido.
+- When you watch sports on TV, you are watching other men live out their dreams while you doing nothing for your own dreams.
+You are a Dream Cuck.
 - You don’t have to be rich to start living the life you want.
 Most people were just brainwashed into thinking that they wanted a luxurious, expensive lifestyle.
 A happy life tends to be much simpler: a healthy body, a mind at peace, a loving family, time to do what you love.
-- never before has a generation so diligently recorded themselves accomplishing so little.
-- some people want a big house, a fast car and lots of money. some people want a tiny cabin in the woods away from those kinds of people.
-- what’s your adrenaline type? velocidade ou fronteira do conhecido.
-- Poor people spend to be seen.
-Wealthy people spend to be invisible.
 -->

 > *"I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life."